dlt-hub/dlt/docs/website/docs/general-usage/schema.md

 decimals.
 It works correctly on Postgres and BigQuery.
 All the other destinations have insufficient precision.

-`complex` data type tells `dlt` to load that element as JSON or struct and do not attempt to flatten or create a child table out of it.
+`json` data type tells `dlt` to load that element as JSON or string and do not attempt to flatten or create a child table out of it.
+Note that structured types like arrays or maps are not supported by `dlt` at this point.

 `time` data type is saved in destination without timezone info, if timezone is included it is stripped.
 E.g. `'14:01:02+02:00` -> `'14:01:02'`.